The Leonberger: A Large and Friendly Pet Dog Breed

 If you’re planning an extended walk, be sure to bring water for your dog—especially if it’s warm outside.— ASPCA (American Society for Prevention of Cruelty to Animals)

 Leos are susceptible to a number of health problems, including hip dysplasia, bloat, and cancer.
-Additional problems experienced by some dogs are bone disease, eyelid defects, and genetically-determined neurological disease called leukoencephalomyelopathy (LEMP), and a neuromuscular disease known as Leonberger polyneuropathy (LPN), which is also genetically controlled.
+Additional problems experienced by some dogs are bone disease, eyelid defects, a genetically-determined neurological disease called leukoencephalomyelopathy (LEMP), and a neuromuscular disease known as Leonberger polyneuropathy (LPN), which is also genetically controlled.
 Genetics and family background should be discussed with a puppy's breeder.
 It would be a good idea to do some research about the genetically-determined disorders before a visit to the breeder.

 Hip dysplasia is a condition in which the hip joints develop an abnormal structure, which can cause discomfort and movement problems.
 The condition ranges from mild to severe.
 Some dogs don't experience any symptoms from their hip dysplasia, while others require medical or surgical treatment.